 If you smoke, you should get counseling about stopping.
 You should be told about your risk of lung cancer and referred to a smoking cessation program.
 Screening is not a good alternative to stopping smoking.
 By quitting, people who smoke can lower their risk of getting and dying from lung cancer.
 For help quitting, see How To Quit Smoking and Smokeless Tobacco or call the American Cancer Society at 1-800-227-2345.

 To get the most benefit from screening, people need to be in fairly good health.
-For example, they need to be able to have surgery and other treatments to try to cure lung cancer if it is found.
+For example, they need to be healthy enough (and willing) to have surgery and get other treatments if lung cancer is found.
 People who have other major health issues that could keep them from having lung surgery might not be good candidates for lung cancer screening.
 The same is true for people who might have a shortened life expectancy because they already have other serious medical conditions.
 These people might not benefit enough from screening for it to be worth the risks.

 It's important to talk to your doctor about all your health issues when deciding if lung cancer screening is right for you.